 Christmas Eve Box

 When I was young, one of our family Christmas traditions was that our parents would let us open one present on Christmas Eve.
 My husband doesn’t like that idea because we don’t have many gifts around the tree~ smile~ so we do the Christmas Eve Box.
 In this large box we place a variety of things such as snacks, drink mixes, a storybook or movie, new pajamas or slippers, or a coupon for a Christmas Eve camp-out in the living room.
 But one thing we always put in this box is a new game for the family.
 This year, the game is Forbidden Island.
-A few games on our wish list are Ticket to Ride, Blokus, and Puerto Rico.
+A few games from year’s past are Ticket to Ride, Blokus, and Puerto Rico.

 The Nativity Movie